0xprinc/checks-while-hacks/README.md

 - `T14` - Try to take into account the c3 linearization when inheriting from two contracts that contain same function with different implementations
           (diamond problem)
 - `T15` - The callable functions in a contract are not only the ones visible in the contract code but also the ones which are inherited but are not mentioned in the code itself.
+- `T16` - Using `solmate safeTransferLib`, one should also make a function to check whether the token contract exist or not, because this is not included in that library
 -

 ## Project